docker/hacktoberfest-2022/README.md

 ## ✔️List of Docker Extensions for Hacktoberfest 2022

-Here is a list of Docker Extension repos you can contribute to, part of the Hacktoberfest event.
+Here is a list of Docker Extension repos you can contribute, as part of the Hacktoberfest event.

 You can add your own extension in this list with your own github repository.